yixuan-cute/notebook/Java/Java.md

 &emsp;&emsp;It is not always necessary to assign a value when a field is declared.
 Fields that are declared but not initialized will be set to a reasonable default by the compiler.

+> Note:
-&emsp;&emsp;Generally speaking, this default will be zero or null, depending on the data type.
+> &emsp;&emsp;Generally speaking, this default will be zero or null, depending on the data type.
 Relying on such default values, however, is generally considered bad programming style.

 &emsp;&emsp;The following table summarizes the default values for the above data types: